devicehive/esp8266-firmware/DeviceHiveESP8266.md

 ## devices/mfrc522/mifare/read
 Reads tag's block memory.

 *Parameters*:
-"address" - block address in hex.
+* "address" - block address in hex.
 Number of blocks depends on tag type.
-"key" - base64 encoded key for block authentication.
+* "key" - base64 encoded key for block authentication.
 If not specified, default (0xFFFFFFFFFFFF) is used.
-"CS" - CS pin.
+* "CS" - CS pin.
 If not specified, previous timeout will be used.
 Default is GPIO15.

 *Example*:
 ```json
 {
 	"address":"0x04"
 }
 ```
-Return ‘OK’ in status and json like below in result on success.
-Or ‘Error’ and description in result on error.
+Return "OK" in status and json like below in result on success.
+Or "Error" and description in result on error.
 ```json
 {
 	"data":"AAAAAAAAAAAAAAAAAAAAAA=="